metamn/inu-v2-b/README.md

 ### Mocks - v0.0.1

+Notes:

-Note: Items with gray background represents data.
+- Items with gray background represents data.

+Instructions:

+- Don't just output plain text like `Displays site title`.
+Try first to create a `title` proptype and output something like `Displays {title}`.
+This makes sure the components are defined based on `real` data.
+- if you write nice texts a requirement specification is generated.

 1. Mocking up the component structure and the functionality